benmkent/benmkent.github.io/_drafts/cv/cvraw.md

 - Industry sponsored ICASE project with *IBM Research UK*.
 - Thesis: *Efficient Approximation of Parametric Parabolic Partial Differential Equations*. [\[PDF\]](https://research.manchester.ac.uk/en/studentTheses/efficient-approximation-of-parametric-parabolic-partial-different)
 - Investigated *adaptive-in-time sparse-grid stochastic collocation approximation* of a parametric time-dependent advection–diffusion problem.
-- Investigated techniques include finite element method, adaptive timestepping and sparse polynomial approximation.
+- Focused on a combination of finite element method, adaptive timestepping and sparse polynomial approximation.
 - Developed hierarchical and residual based error estimation strategies in the context of novel adaptive approximation algorithms.
-- Studied *Functional Analysis*, *Approximation Theory and Finite Element Analysis*, *Adaptive Finite Element Methods*, *Uncertainty Quantification* (*Monte Carlo*, *stochastic collocation*, *stochastic Galerkin methods*) and *Bayesian inverse problems*.
+- Also studied topics in *Functional Analysis*, *Approximation Theory and Finite Element Analysis*, *Adaptive Finite Element Methods*, *Uncertainty Quantification* (*Monte Carlo*, *stochastic collocation*, *stochastic Galerkin methods*) and *Bayesian inverse problems*.

+## September 2017 – August 2019: Algorithm Developer at Thales, Stockport, UK
+-  Development of array signal processing algorithm for time series sensor data.
+-  Analysis, evaluation and reporting for customer experiments.
+-  Collaboration with systems engineers to transform customer requirements to algorithm specifications.
+-  Collaboration with software engineers to implement algorithm specifications in products.

+## September 2015 – September 2017: Research Engineer at Thales, Reading, UK
+-   Two-year graduate scheme with training in both technical and core skills.
+-   Four project placements: cryptographic key exchange algorithms, radar signal processing algorithms, filtering, data fusion and tracking algorithms, array signal processing and experimental data analysis.

 ## September 2012 – July 2015: Mathematics and Physics BSc, First-Class Honours at The University of Warwick, UK
 - Prize for the **best exam results in my cohort**.

+## July 2014 – August 2014: Rules and Procedures Software Internship, Lloyd’s Register, Southampton, UK
+-  Upgrading FEM software components from FORTRAN to C++.

 ## September 2010 – July 2012: The College of Richard Collyer, Horsham, UK
 - A Levels: Mathematics A\*, Further Mathematics A\*, Physics A\*, Chemistry A\*, Electronics A\*\.